 How to Build a B2B Marketing Funnel

-Now that you know all about the B2B marketing and sales funnel stages and which KPIs to keep track of, it’s time to build your funnel.
+Now that you know all about B2B marketing funnels and sales funnels, as well as the different stages and which KPIs to keep track of, it’s time to build your funnel.

-One of the easiest ways to make your traditional funnel content outline is in an Excel or Google Spreadsheet.
+One of the easiest ways to make your traditional B2B marketing funnel content outline is in an Excel or Google Spreadsheet.

-Here is an example of marketing and sales funnel I made for a B2B software company:
+Here is an example of a marketing and sales funnel I made for a B2B software company:

 I can quickly see all of my key metrics and the actions that I need buyers to take.